Centralizers in Free Associative Algebras and Generic Matrices: On the rationality of degree one subfields in the skew field of fractions of generic matrices

+The following open problem will be discussed in this final section along with some potential solutions.
+Unless otherwise stated, we still use the same notations from the previous section.

-\begin{problem} Consider the algebra of generic matrices $k\{X\}$ of order $s$.
-Consider $\Frac(k\{X\})$, and $K$ a subfield of $\Frac(k\{X\})$ of transcendence degree one over the base field $k$.
-Is it true that $K$ is isomorphic to a rational function over $k$, namely $K\cong k(t)$? \end{problem}
+\begin{problem} Consider the algebra of generic matrices $K\{X\}$ of order $s$.
+Consider its skew field of fractions, $\Frac(K\{X\})$ \cite{Kol00}, and let $\mathcal{K}$ be a subfield of $\Frac(K\{X\})$ of transcendence degree one over the base field $K$.
+Now the question is whether we can say $\mathcal{K}$ is isomorphic to the field of rational functions over $K$.
+In other words, do we have $\mathcal{K}\cong K(t)$? \end{problem}